openSUSE/news-o-o/_posts/2011-12-04-opensuse-weekly-news-issue-204-is-out.markdown

 You have already been exposed to a small part of what flow control is in our [previous part](http://how-to.linuxcareer.com/c-development-on-linux-types-variables-operators), namely the section about relational operators.
 As you start writing more complex programs, you will feel the need to control the order in which your program executes various parts.
 Flow control is present in most programming languages in one form or another, and what you're about to read here is essential to writing C programs.Everything you might want to ask or discuss you can take to our new [forums](http://forum.linuxcareer.com/), as before. (...)

-
+â€

+â€œ

 [Rousinopoulos Athanasios-Ilias: How-to Install Eclipse 3.7 (Indigo SR1) in openSUSE 12.1
           (KDE) only within 10 Steps](http://zoumpis.wordpress.com/2011/11/28/how-to-install-eclipse-3-7-indigo-sr1-in-opensuse-12-1-kde-only-within-10-steps/)

-This is my first blog post for the assignment Development Tools , so i could say that
+This is my first blog post for the assignment â€œDevelopment Toolsâ€ , so i could say that
         i am very happy with this matter!

 Well i use openSUSE Linux 12.1 and i am very proud of that!
 Sometimes i face problems
-        like , lack of packages for programs, but this matter doesn™t mean that you cannot install the software you wish.
+        like , lack of packages for programs, but this matter doesnâ€™t mean that you cannot install the software you wish.
 In my case i installed Eclipse 3.7 (Indigo SR1) due to i have to use the [Eclipse Marketplace](http://marketplace.eclipse.org/).
 Eclipse
         Marketplace offers a thousand of plug-ins and extra features available for Eclipse platform.
-        It is a truth that i searched a lot in order to find a package or a one-click install file but the result was an installation of 3.6.2 version.
+        It is a truth that i searched a lot in order to find a package or a â€œone-click installâ€ file but the result was an installation of 3.6.2 version.
 As we all know in FLOSS always there is a way to overcome problems and also fix them.
-Furthermore as a developer i have to use the [Eclipse IDE for Java EE Developers](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/indigor).
+Furthermore as a developer i have to use the â€œ[Eclipse IDE for Java EE Developers](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/indigor)â€œ.
 Here are the instructions on how-to install
         (via terminal) this edition of Eclipse.
 (Some images are in greek language , due to the fact that i use the greek language as System language) (...)

-
+â€

 ### For System Administrators

+â€œ

         [HowtoForge/Falko Timme: The Perfect Server - OpenSUSE 12.1 x86_64 With Nginx [ISPConfig 3]](http://www.howtoforge.com/perfect-server-opensuse-12.1-x86_64-with-nginx-ispconfig-3)